Sunseekers: The Immigrant Architects That Created Hippie California

 Lovel Health House 2020 Ryan Soniat

-It was later, with the emergence of cinema and the creation of fandom, that studio heads wanted their stars to epitomise glowing health and vitality, perhaps a counterpoint to any stories which might find their way to Heda Hopper about some very different lifestyle choices and fitness regimes.
-For Morris Saperstein or Dr Phillip M. Lovell ND (Doctor of Naturopathy), as he later self-styled himself, Los Angeles was the perfect place to develop his ideas.
-By the time he arrived in 1923, Los Angeles was already the centre of the universe for fans of ‘sunbaths’ (the dangers of overexposure to the sun were not known then) and advocates of a vegetarian or better still, vegan raw food lifestyle.
+Studio heads knew as cinema became a more and more powerful industry that their talent needed to glow, to be beacons of light, health and vitality … regardless of their real choices.
+Perhaps this could counter any stories that might find their way to Heda Hopper about some very different lifestyle moments and fitness regimes.
+For Morris Saperstein or Dr Phillip M. Lovell ND (Doctor of Naturopathy), Los Angeles was the perfect place to develop his ideas as he later self-styled himself.
+By the time he arrived in 1923, Los Angeles was already the centre of the universe for fans of ‘sunbaths’ (the dangers of overexposure to the sun were not known then) and advocates of a vegetarian or vegan raw food lifestyle.
 Lovell was already a strict vegetarian when he arrived.
+Within a few years, his career had taken off.

 lovell house view to pool julius shulman archive